chschoenenberger/torrbot/README.md

 Telegram bot that scrapes Piratebay and can add torrents to Transmission

 ## Setup
-Run `pipenv install` to install all dependencies.
+Run `poetry install` to install all dependencies.
 Fill in Telegram bot token, transmission username & password, as well as host and port in config_example.yaml and rename it to config.yaml.

-Then run torrbot.py to start up the bot.
+Then run torrbot.py to start up the bot using `poetry run python torrbot.py`.

 ## Bot commands
 The bot knows the following commands: